pelia0/minibot/API.md

 Gets the index of the current launched session, starting from 1.

+- `token = GetAppSessionToken()`

+Gets the unique token of the current launched session.
+This is a randomly generated unique string.

 - `path = GetWoWDirectory()`

 Gets the WoW base directory path.